bkr/easy_monads/README.md

-# Easy Monads - Monads for Ruby, with Scala like Option
+# Easy Monads - Monads for Ruby, with Option

 ## EasyMonads::Monadic